whitequark/lab-notebook/source/_posts/2014-12-03-cnc-milling-glass.markdown

 Working with glass is much easier than I expected.
 If minor chipping is not a problem for you, then it's even easier than acrylic and aluminium.

-It would be interested to mill an aspherical [lens](/notes/2014-05-27/making-a-lens-using-a-cnc-mill/) using this technique and a diamond burr.
+It would be interested to mill an aspherical [lens](/notes/2014-05-27/making-a-lens-using-a-cnc-mill/) using this technique and a spherical diamond burr.

 The new flange keeps the vacuum well.
 (Seal not pictured.)